sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > These twelve Jesus sent out, instructing them, "Go nowhere among the Gentiles and enter no town of the Samaritans, but go rather to the lost sheep of the house of Israel.
 And proclaim as you go, saying, 'The kingdom of heaven is at hand.'
 Heal the sick, raise the dead, cleanse lepers, cast out demons..."

+This is not to minimize the importance of redemption and forgiveness of sins in any way.
+In fact, this is to highlight the very reason for it.

 This is way bigger than Israel and the earth.
 Look at the purpose of the church in Ephesians.
 Think of Ephesians as the purpose book and Colossians as the faithfulness book.
+The part that the disciples were playing while Jesus was on earth was a small piece of a much larger plan.

 > Eph 1:7 ESV - In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace,